Software-Engineering-Team-11/Project/README.md

 ```

 ## NEEDED DOWNLOADS

+*** Ensure all previous versions of the following are uninstalled if you have installed them for prior projects. ***S

 In order for this project to run you will need to download the following:

 First make sure you have pip installed, you can use this command to install it: